Extended-Thunder/send-later/index.md

 As you edit the date format strings, it will show you what the current date/time looks like when formatted as you specify.
 If your format string is invalid it will tell you that, and the setting won't be saved until you fix it.

+### Show warning before quit

+By default Send Later will pop up a warning if you quit Thunderbird while there are scheduled messages, reminding you that it can't send the messages if it's not running at the scheduled delivery time.
+If you don't want to see these warnings you can disable them here.

+### Store scheduled messages in subfolder

+If you don't want your scheduled drafts mixed up with all your other drafts, you can tell Send Later to store them in a subfolder of your main drafts folder.
+If you enable this checkbox then the subfolder name defaults to the name of the add-on, but you are welcome to change it.

 ### Shortcut buttons